Craigs Dolmen

-Craigs Dolmen (also known as the Broad Stone) is situated three miles north of Rasharkin, County Antrim, Northern Ireland, close to a minor road, at a height of 200m on the Long Mountain.
-Craigs Dolmen passage tomb is a State Care Historic Monument in the townland of Craigs, in Borough of Ballymoney, at grid ref: C9740 1729.
+Craigs Dolmen (also known as the Broad Stone) is a megalithic tomb in County Antrim, Northern Ireland.
+It is 5 mi south of Ballymoney, off Finvoy Road, at a height of 200m on the Long Mountain.
+Craigs Dolmen passage tomb is a State Care Historic Monument in the townland of Craigs, in Borough of Ballymoney.
+Its grid reference is C9740 1729.